-When I was a little kid, at the age of ten, I told my mother one day I’m going to ride a motorbike.
-It’s something I can live without but life’s boring if I don’t obtain new skills, learn new things everyday or conquer new highs.
+When I was a little kid, at the age of ten, I told my mother I would ride a motorbike one day.
+It’s something I can live without, but life’s boring if I don’t obtain new skills, learn new things every day or conquer new highs.
 That’s why I constantly challenge myself.

-At first it was just a skill I wanted to have in my skill set.
+At first, it was just a skill I wanted to have in my skill set.
 It’s relatively easy to get a license for a motorbike compared to getting one for a plane or flying jet.
-I hadn’t ridden a motorcycle ever before so I decided to take some courses and see if it’s going to be an enjoyable experience.
+I hadn’t ridden a motorcycle ever before, so I decided to take some courses and see if it would be an enjoyable experience.
 Surprisingly I enjoyed it more than I thought I would.
-I still don’t consider myself a very ardent motorcyclist and I don’t feel like I’m part of something big.
-Saying that I respect motorcyclists culture but I’m not into it.
+I still don’t consider myself an ardent motorcyclist, and I don’t feel like I’m part of something big.
+Saying that I respect motorcyclists culture, but I’m not into it.
 I feel more like a solo rider.

 The learning process

 I took the learning process very seriously and started preparing myself by reading tutorials and watching videos all over the Internet.
-Spent almost two years in preparation before I started the course in hope that I’ll become a better rider.
-During that time all the knowledge I’ve acquired was just theoretical.
-Some of the guys who were taking the course already owned a vehicle and had been riding without a license, so they were ahead of me.
+I spent almost two years preparing before beginning the course, hoping that I’d become a better rider.
+During that time, all the knowledge I’ve acquired was just theoretical.
+Some of the guys who were taking the course already owned a vehicle and rode without a license, so they were ahead of me.

 The bad habits of the newbies

 Hey, theory and practical knowledge are two different things.
-Knowing something and being able to put it to good use into the field takes time.
-As a freshman I also did some of those errors.
+Knowing something and being able to put it to good use in the field takes time.
+As a freshman, I also made some of those errors.
 Let’s make a summary of the top mistakes new riders make.

 - Unintentionally pressing the horn button if it’s very close to the turn signal button.